 Today, I was reminded that “She’s Sell Sanctuary” was released on this day, May 17, 1985.
 Which seemed too coincidental, as the song would also be featured on The Cult’s second album, Love (1985) which was next on my list.
 I was surprised to see how many other people chose this album as well on their top 10 albums on Facebook (friends and acquaintances).
 However, I guess it shouldn’t really be surprised, as it is one of the most enduring rock albums of the 1980’s (next to maybe Guns N Roses’ Appetite For Destruction) but even then I think this album has aged better than the latter.
 It is a pivotal album that encumbered so many styles goth/classic rock/alternative/80s/dance/pop.
 In this Venn diagram Love sits in the middle.

-Before “Love” the Cult was previously known as the Southern Death Cult and were (more or less) a post-punk, goth outfit with their first album, Dreamtime (1984).
-They had potential, but their sound was totally focused.
-Instead of going further down the post-punk terrain, they decided to switch gears back to a more psychedelic, classic rock sound, but as “She’s Sell Sanctuary” (the first single) would suggest, it was an entirely different machine embracing a bit of a pop / dance-floor friendly direction, as well.
+Before Love, the Cult was previously known as The Southern Death Cult and were (more or less) a post-punk, goth outfit with their first album, Dreamtime (1984).
+They had potential, but their sound wasn’t totally focused.
+On their next album, they decided instead of going further down the post-punk terrain to switch gears back to a more psychedelic, classic rock sound, but as “She’s Sell Sanctuary” (the first single from the album) would suggest, it was an entirely different machine embracing a bit of a pop and a more dancefloor friendly direction, as well.